sst/guide/_examples/how-to-create-a-gatsbyjs-app-with-serverless.md

 });
 ```

-The construct is pointing to where our gatsby app is located.
+The construct is pointing to where our Gatsby app is located.
 We haven't created our app yet but for now we'll point to the `frontend` directory.

 We are also setting up a [build time Gatsby environment variable](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/) `GATSBY_APP_API_URL` with the endpoint of our API.
 The [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-a-gatsby-site) allows us to set environment variables automatically from our backend, without having to hard code them in our frontend.